Frank And Oak minimal: Making Hydro-Less jeans

-We’ve partnered with Desert Studio, an eco-certified facility in Dubai that specializes in the research and development of sustainable denim production.
+We’ve partnered with an eco-certified facility in Dubai that specializes in the research and development of more sustainable denim production.
 They’ve helped us implement a new, innovative, green approach to making your favourite pair of denim.
-Here’s some cold, hard numbers.
+Here are some cold, hard numbers.

 Our supplier recycles 100% of its used water along with any waste that comes from their cutting tables.
 They’re also fully certified for the highest standards of sustainability and ethics.
 With this attitude, they’ve also invested in the latest most efficient technology.

 Sustainable and efficient, these new technologies guarantee huge amounts of water, energy and chemical-usage will be saved.
 Previous methods could take more than six months from the start of the design cycle.
-The new process will also replace the manual sponging and sand papering that has been harmful for the workers’ health.
+The new process will also replace the manual sponging and sandpapering that has been harmful to the workers’ health.